DorinPleava/PM_scraper/README.md

 TODO:
 Add authentication for POST
-Add comparation to spot silver price to see premiums Compare same piece with different websites (link them by name???)
+Add comparation to spot silver price to see premiums (will be done in the reactjs app) Compare same piece with different websites (link them by name???)
+Link product name across multiple websites

 API: